AvisheikhKundu/Learn-PY/README.md

 ### Learning Outcomes

-After successful completion of this course the student will be able to:
+After successful completion of this a person will be able to:
 - Effectively employ Python as a scientific computation tool, utilizing several built-in functions and import libraries;
 - Apply relational and logical operators;
 - Apply programming constructs such as decision structures and repetition structures to solve scientific problems;